adamm789/Icarus/README.md

 # Known Issues
 * If you import a ttmp2 file, some files will be called "ReadOnly."
 They will be skipped if exporting to any Penumbra format.
 However, they should be included in any TexTools export.
 * While you can theoretically assign any destination path, this is a courtesy.
 Use at your own risk.
-* "TryGet" allows inputting an internal game path to get the vanilla item.
-This is again provided as a courtesy.
-Use at your own risk.
 * When exporting vanilla mdls with skins, the resulting png is incorrect.
 * When importing via fbx, attributes are not automatically set.
 While intentional, down the line, there may be a setting to change that.
 * Models with custom skeletons will not export to fbx correctly.
 They appear to work fine in-game.